Software-Tools-Spring-26/Group_1_Project/README.md

 |Seattle-Tacoma-Bellevue, WA Metro Area          |   233.66|     229.43|  22.48|  206.74|  270.70|            3.02|              3.87|          9.38|          -9.77|          15.91|
 |USA                                             |   340.53|     338.55|  23.81|  311.12|  377.64|            0.94|              0.42|          5.78|          -5.55|          11.35|

 As indicated in Table 9, the metro area with the highest average HPI was the CA metro area (San Francisco-Oakland-Fremont).
+While the Seattle-Tacoma-Bellevue had the fifth highest average HPI, and the third highest HPI average growth rate.
+Texas (Houston-Pasadena-The Woodlands) and California (San Francisco-Oakland-Fremont) had the other two highest HPI growth averages.
+Thus, reflecting that these metro regions had strong housing prices and price growth over the study period.
+These regions would be ideal to consider given their strong price histories.

 ## Data Analytics